fusionbox/django-argonauts/README.md

 ### Usage examples
 - `/` renders `index.html`
 - `/foo/` renders `/foo.html` OR `/foo/index.html` OR `/foo`
-- This works for an directory depth
+- This works for any directory depth

 ## Behavior
 Behaviors are a [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) way of